John-Frye/employment_and_income_access_in_Baltimore/README.md

 Notably, a number of hypothetical clusters are absent.
 There are no clusters in Baltimore with low income, employment rates, job density, and long commute times.
 There are also no clusters with high income and employment, but low job density and long commutes.
 The first absent cluster can be attributed to Baltimore's urbanity, as low values for all four variables [are associated with poor rural areas](https://www.ers.usda.gov/topics/rural-economy-population/employment-education/rural-employment-and-unemployment).
 The latter cluster's absence can be attributed to a trend [described by Bloomberg CityLab](https://www.bloomberg.com/news/articles/2019-09-03/when-bad-commutes-make-bad-transportation-policy), wherein prolonged urban sprawl tends to attract jobs to once-suburban areas, reducing commute time.

-## Policy Recommendation
+### Policy Recommendation
 Policy makers should increase investment in neighborhoods that fall within clusters 1 and 2 with the goal of increasing job density.
 For example, small business subsidies and funding for start-up accelarators could be targeted at these neighborhoods.
 These initiatives could increases the number of businesses in these areas, which would, in turn, increase employment rates.
 Higher employment rates could possibly increase household incomes in cluster 1 neighborhoods, which already have the advantage of fast commute times.
 Though cluster 2 neighborhoods already feature high employment rates, the access to nearby jobs could decrease commute times for residents who, unlike cluster 3 residents, tend to not have the pre-existing incomes to afford cars.
-However, more research needs to be done on whether or not long commute times present a wage penalty to lower income workers.

-## Additional Data
-As noted above, there needs to be more research done on whether or not long commute times have a  negative impact on lower income workers versus higher income workers.
+However, there needs to be more research done on whether or not long commute times have a  negative impact on lower income workers versus higher income workers.
 For example, I would like to see if workers who rely on public transportation for longer distances face wage penalties due to increased absence, tardiness, higher turnover, or lower work productivity.
 I would also like to research car ownership among Baltimore's higher income residents versus lower income residents.
 This latter point would need additional research on the length of car commute times in order to determine if car ownership improves commute times for residents in more remote Baltimore communities.

 ## Step-by-Step Instructions
 Step-by-step instructions for my data analysis [can be accessed here](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/Mini_Project_3_Step_by_Step.xlsx).